blackkingback/ForCrowdTangle/README.md

 The ProcessTheJsonDataTwo.ipynb is for extract the information from the json or nested json data and save the data in the required format.(Please note it extracts a lot of key information)

+(It has a html version for reading)

+## Posts Summarize By Date

+The PostsJsonSummarizeByDate.ipynb uses groupby function to count the posts by each month from each year

+(It has a html version for reading)

+(It has a html version for reading)

 ## The results zip file

 In the zip file,there are three files: